-UM-Flint and Alpena Community College have collaborated to offer select UM-Flint courses leading to a BSN degree, through a combination of classes on-site in Alpena, Flint, and online.
+UM-Flint and Alpena Community College have collaborated to offer select UM-Flint courses leading to a BSN degree in a distance learning format combining online and on-site classes in Alpena.
+The program can alternatively be completed entirely online with the clinical work completed in the area where the student lives and/or works.

 Current ACC Students may enroll as a UM-Flint Guest Student while completing coursework at ACC.
 A Financial Aid Consortium Agreement is in place for students who wish to utilize financial aid between ACC and UM-Flint.
-Alpena Regional Medical Center RNs may enroll as a UM-Flint Transfer Student.
+Mid-Michigan Medical Center (Alpena) RNs may enroll as a UM-Flint Transfer Student.